dmlc/ps-lite/guide/README.md

   wk.Wait(wk.ZPull(key, &recv_val));
 ```

-The system will maintain a copy of `key` and `val` to prevent release the memory
+The system will maintain a copy of `key` and `val` to prevent the release of memory
 before the `Push` and `Pull` are finished.
-It's safe to destroy `key` and `val`
+It's safe to destroy the `key` and `val`
-on the user codes.
-However, change the content of `key` and `val` may affect the
+shared pointers in user codes.
+However, changing the content of `key` and `val` may
-actualy data sent out.
+affect the actualy data sent out.

 ### Filters

 We can apply filters to reduce the data communication volume.
 In the following
 example ([example_d](example_d.cc)), we first let both worker and server cache
-the keys list to avoid sending the same key list twice, and then apply lossness
+the keys list to avoid sending the same key list twice, and then apply lossless
 compression on values.

 ```c++